OpenClaw Security Hardening Guide for VPS Deployments

 - Add custom redaction patterns for your environment.

-- Avoid sharing raw logs publicly.
+- Do not share raw logs publicly.

-Back Up State and Workspace Files
+Back Up OpenClaw State and Workspace Files

 In a VPS deployment, the server may own the OpenClaw state and workspace.
 If the VPS is deleted, corrupted, compromised, or misconfigured, you may lose agent state, configuration, logs, and files.